 https://totalenergies.com/ |

 Total Energies SE conducts oil and gas exploration and production, natural gas liquefaction, and retail activities in Nigeria.
-The company started operating in Nigeria since 1956 and employs over 1,600 people in the country.
-Further, Total Energies has approximately 540 number of service stations in Nigeria.
+The company has been operating in Nigeria since 1956 and employs over 1,600 people in the country.
+Further, Total Energies has approximately 540 service stations in Nigeria.
 In Nigeria, the company holds interests in about 30 oil mining leases, five of which it operates, including onshore OML 58 and offshore OMLs 99, 100, 102, and 130.
+Recent developments include increasing its interest in OPL 257 to 90 percent and plans for appraisal drilling at Egina South in 2026, highlighting its continued commitment to Nigeria's offshore energy potential.

 3. Nigerian National Petroleum Corporation